We’ve all heard the saying before, “You are what you eat.”

 But what does that mean?

 You eat before working out for the same reasons you take certain supplements.
-You take them so you can have more energy, prevent muscle catabolism, and increase muscle anabolism.
+You take them so you can have more energy, fuel your body, and help improve your workout performance.

 Most food can be broken down into three macronutrients.
 You have your fats, proteins, and carbohydrates.
 Each of these macros serves a purpose and when you understand their main roles and how the body uses them, you can better prioritize when you are fueling your body with them.

 Let’s look at all three macronutrients in more detail.